IslamAlsawaftah/reading-notes/RolesClaimsTokens.md

 2. Prepare the PAYLOAD: Consumer should encode all the data (body or query or params) in the payload of the JWT token (you can choose specific fields that need to be present in the payload of JWT but I would suggest to wrap all the data).
 We will exact this at producer end to verify that the data is the same in the token payload and the request API.

-3. GET the TOKEN: The token should be present in the header with name jwt-token (you can choose your custom name or send it in authorization header after all it’s custom contract)
+3. GET the TOKEN: The token should be present in the header with name jwt-token (you can choose your custom name or send it in authorization header after all itâ€™s custom contract)

 4. Idenitify the CONSUMER: We just need one last thing and that is to identify our consumer.
 This we can do it in either way by setting iss: CONSUMER_NAME standard claim in the payload or by sending another header jwt-consumer: CONSUMER_NAME.
 We will be using the latter one.